sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 ### 3.3 Relationship between templates and attributes

-Each Nablla element holds an internal template.
+Each Sercrod element holds an internal template.
 This template is **not** a separate state world.
 Instead, it is treated as

 > **the static original form of HTML structure that includes attributes**.